Electronic Collars

 Canned Pumpkin

 Store bought canned pumpkin can be a quick and easy way of adding pumpkin to your dog’s diet.
 Canned pumpkin is often an ingredient featured in homemade dog treats, which we will cover in a later blog article, so stay tuned!
-When purchasing canned pumpkin from the store, make sure you only get pure pumpkin.
+When purchasing canned pumpkin from the store, make sure you only get pure and unsweetened pumpkin.
 Check the ingredients to make sure that it only lists pumpkin or pumpkin and squash, which is sometimes added in with the pumpkin, but squash is perfectly safe for dogs as well.

 Cooked Pumpkin